I spent two weeks comparing AI tools before I realized I was procrastinating.

 Only set up a tool when you have a task that needs it this week.

 Not “might need it someday.”
 Not “looks cool.”
 This week.
-If you’re not using it within seven days, you don’t need it yet.
+If you are not using it within seven days, you do not need it yet.

 This killed the rabbit hole for me.
-I stopped researching tools I wouldn’t use for months.
-I stopped comparing features I didn’t understand yet.
+I stopped researching tools I would not use for months.
+I stopped comparing features I did not understand yet.
 I focused on the task in front of me and picked the tool that solves it.

 Why most people get stuck here